Best Caesar Dressing Recipe (Restaurant Style)

 Copycat Outback Steakhouse Ranch Dressing

 Outback Steakhouse's ranch dressing stands out from the typical bottled versions with its extra-creamy texture and bold herb flavor.
 This homemade copycat captures that restaurant-quality taste using real buttermilk, fresh garlic, and a careful blend of dried herbs including dill, parsley, and chives.
 The secret is using both mayonnaise and sour cream for richness, plus a touch of white vinegar for brightness that cuts through the creaminess.
-Fresh herbs elevate this beyond ordinary ranch, while garlic and onion powder provide deep savory notes.
+Fresh herbs enhance this beyond ordinary ranch, while garlic and onion powder provide deep savory notes.
 Use it as a salad dressing, dipping sauce for their famous Bloomin' Onion petals, or spread for wraps and sandwiches.
 Unlike store-bought versions loaded with preservatives and artificial flavors, this fresh ranch lasts up to two weeks refrigerated and tastes like it was just made moments ago.
 The creamy texture is perfect for coating crisp lettuce or drizzling over loaded potato skins.
 Make a double batch on Sunday for the whole week ahead.

 🔥 Popular Sauces